Showing posts with label Quadrinity Process. Show all posts

 Once you eliminate the impossible, whatever remains, no matter how improbable, must be the truth. —Arthur Conan Doyle

-However there was a lie at the center of the Fisher-Hoffman Psychic Therapy.
-Perhaps the psychic world requires suspension of rational thinking, but Hoffman’s relationship with Fisher contains a provable lie.
+However, there was a lie at the center of the Fischer-Hoffman Psychic Therapy.
+Perhaps the psychic world requires suspension of rational thinking, but Hoffman’s relationship with Fischer contains a provable lie.
 I remain amazed that even when I uncovered the duplicity of his cover story, I still found ways to excuse it and absorb it into my flawed relationship with him.

-A friend of mine from SAT also heard Hoffman’s tale of the birth of the Process in the 1970’s—his awakening in the middle of the night to a vision of Dr. Fisher, but she told me that she’d always assumed that Hoffman’s spirit guide was a “Source” like “Seth” or “Lazarus,” and that the concept of Negative Love was channeled psychic wisdom.
-When I told her that Seigfried Fisher had been a real person, a Jewish psychiatrist who’d fled Hitler’s Germany, and whose son contacted me after he’d read one of my blog posts online, she was shocked
+A friend from SAT also heard Hoffman’s tale of the birth of the Process in the 1970s—his awakening in the middle of the night to a vision of Dr. Fischer.
+She always assumed that Hoffman’s spirit guide was a “Source” like “Seth” or “Lazarus” and channeled psychic wisdom.
+When I told her that Seigfried Fischer had been a natural person, a Jewish psychiatrist who’d fled Hitler’s Germany and whose son contacted me after he’d read one of my blog posts online, she was shocked.

-Fisher’s son and I had several long conversations.
+Fischer’s son and I had several long conversations.
 He wanted to correct some of what I’d said about his father.
-First the miscellaneous information: his father was German and not Viennese.
-It was he, his father’s son, not his wife, who sued Hoffman to stop him from using his father’s name.
+First, miscellaneous information: his father was German and not Viennese.
+He, his father’s son, not his wife, sued Hoffman to stop him from using his father’s name.

-Then the son told me some facts, and Hoffman’s narrative began to unravel.
-Hoffman had always claimed that he knew Fisher through his wife’s family, that they’d had friendly and animated arguments about the spirit world and spiritualist dogma over convivial dinners, and that after Fisher died unexpectedly, his spirit returned to confirm that Hoffman had been right.
+Then, the son told me some facts, and Hoffman’s narrative unraveled.
+Hoffman had always claimed that he knew Fischer through his wife’s family, that they’d had friendly and animated arguments about the spirit world and spiritualist dogma over convivial dinners, and that after Fischer died unexpectedly, his spirit returned to confirm that Hoffman had been right.

-Fisher’s son was almost certain his father had no connection to Hoffman’s wife’s family, but admitted that his father didn’t maintain the strict separation between social and professional contact currently dictated by the ethics of psychoanalytic practice.
+Fischer’s son was almost sure his father had no connection to Hoffman’s wife’s family.
+Still, he admitted that his father didn’t maintain the strict separation between social and professional contact currently dictated by the ethics of psychoanalytic practice.
 Even though he was just a kid, he even remembered dinner at Hoffman’s house and Hoffman dining at their house.
 So this much is true: there were dinner conversations, but that’s where it ends.

-I’d always suspected that Hoffman had been Fisher’s patient.
-At some point, perhaps over a convivial dinner, I pressed Hoffman to tell the truth; he admitted that he’d been a patient, but insisted that he and his wife did family therapy when they were “having trouble with their son Michael.”
+I’d always suspected that Hoffman had been Fischer’s patient.
+At some point, perhaps over a convivial dinner, I pressed Hoffman to tell the truth; he admitted that he’d been a patient but insisted that he and his wife did family therapy when they were “having trouble with their son Michael.”
 I was right—Hoffman was a patient, but he still evaded truthfully describing their relationship.
-Fisher’s son told me that his father treated severe psychosis, and that although most of his patients at the Langley Porter Institute were short term, Hoffman had been his patient for years.
-Hoffman certainly couldn’t admit that he’d ever had severe psychological problems so he deflected and blamed his son.
+Fischer’s son told me that his father treated severe psychosis and that although most of his patients at the Langley Porter Institute were short-term, Hoffman had been his patient for years.
+Hoffman certainly couldn’t admit that he’d ever had severe psychological problems, so he deflected and blamed his son.

-Fisher’s son does not attribute any psychological or spiritual value to the Fisher Hoffman Process, “He was a tailor and not a spiritual man,” still he bears no animus towards Hoffman.
+Fischer’s son does not attribute any psychological or spiritual value to the Fischer-Hoffmann Process: “He was a tailor and not a spiritual man,” he still bears no animosity towards Hoffman.
 He just felt that he had to protect his father’s legacy.
 Our conversation loosened many knotted resentments I was still holding, and the pieces for a different possible narrative of the birth of the Hoffman Process began to fall into place.
 It’s based on my assumptions.
 I have no evidence other than reading what I learned of the factual history against Hoffman’s endless fabrication.

 Who was Bob Hoffman?
-He was a tailor from Oakland California with minimal formal education and no psychological training.
+He was a tailor from Oakland, California, with minimal formal education and no psychological training.
 He was not a professional in any sense of the word.
 He had been the patient of a skilled and distinguished psychoanalytic professional for many years.
-Before finishing his course of therapy, Dr. Fisher died, and Hoffman remained in transference.
-He was never “cured” in any sense of the word–the evidence is staggering if you worked with him.
+Before finishing his course of therapy, Dr. Fischer died, and Hoffman remained in transference.
+He was never “cured” in any sense–the evidence is staggering if you worked with him.

-John Tarrant Roshi once said to me that to create a powerful insight, even a life-changing breakthrough experience, was relatively easy.
-Tried and true ways of breaking down the defenses of the ego allow for an onrush of fresh stimuli.
-Hypnosis, sleep deprivation, forced concentration, disruption of normal communication and human interaction, alteration of key environmental factors related to perception, light and noise levels most obviously.
+John Tarrant Roshi once told me that creating a powerful insight, even a life-changing breakthrough experience, was relatively easy.
+Tried and true ways of breaking down the ego's defenses allow for an onrush of fresh stimuli.
+Hypnosis, sleep deprivation, forced concentration, disruption of everyday communication and human interaction, alteration of critical environmental factors related to perception, light and noise levels most obviously.
 Drugs, a favorite California choice, also make the list.
-Charlatans and cult leaders as well as authentic teachers have understood how to manipulate these factors from time immemorial.
+Charlatans and cult leaders, as well as authentic teachers, have understood how to manipulate these factors from time immemorial.
 The Hoffman Process uses all of the above except the California favorite.

 Calling this experience Negative Love, Hoffman crafted wares to take to market.
 Using a true huckster’s innate instincts, he had to convince us that there was something to buy.
-Thus the story of his midnight visitation.
-I cannot say that he consciously crafted the story, hallucinated, or really did experience an insight, but it makes no difference.
-It allowed him to claim infallibility for the knowledge coming from an otherworldly source, knowledge that he could access as a gifted intuitive.
+Thus, the story of his midnight visitation.
+I cannot say he consciously crafted the story, hallucinated, or experienced genuine insight, but it makes no difference.
+It allowed him to claim infallibility for the knowledge coming from an otherworldly source he could access as a gifted intuitive.
 We could hitch a ride, but it wasn't free.
 Hoffman was very interested in money.

 Hoffman was in no way qualified to receive an insight that had evaded generations of highly trained psychotherapists.
-He had no outstanding intellectual gifts, but he offset that handicap with a heavy dose of strong opinions and fixed beliefs.
-His main interest, when not measuring the inseam of custom suits for the Oakland Raiders, was immersing himself in the Spiritualist teachings of a psychic named Rev. Rose Strongin.
+He had no outstanding intellectual gifts to offset his handicap, a heavy dose of strong opinions, and fixed beliefs.
+His primary interest, when not measuring the inseam of custom suits for the Oakland Raiders, was immersing himself in the Spiritualist teachings of a psychic named Rev. Rose Strongin.

-Hoffman’s reliance on spirit guides would have been difficult terrain for any professional therapist to negotiate.
+Hoffman’s reliance on spirit guides would have been rugged terrain for any professional therapist to negotiate.
 Plus, voices from beyond provide a ready defense to deflect any meaningful attempts to deal with psychosis.
-Fisher’s son told me that his father thought that homosexuality was “curable,” which, if my own experience is any measure—Hoffman maintained that homosexuality was not a “curable condition”—became a long and costly war with a very closeted, homophobic gay man.
+Fischer’s son told me that his father thought that homosexuality was “curable,” which, if my own experience is any measure—Hoffman maintained that homosexuality was not a “curable condition”—became a long and costly war with a very closeted, angry homophobic gay man.

 The Sad Demise of Bob Hoffman